chadj/launch-library-slack-bot/README.md

 ## Usage

-Use the Slack command `/launch_library_subscribe <UTC hour of day 0-23>` to enroll the current channel in daily rocket launch notifications at a specific time of day.
+Once the Slack app is installed to your workspace use the Slack command `/launch_library_subscribe <UTC hour of day 0-23>` to enroll the current channel in daily rocket launch notifications at a specific time of day.

 Example:
 `/launch_library_subscribe 13`